Music Branding: How to Unleash the Power of You

 Helping students hit higher notes and feel more confident in their voice is my biggest thrill.

 The only downside to building a business using that name was that things could get confusing.

 But all that great content was under someone else’s name.

 I have no doubt that some folks were confused even though we tried to make it clear that we were separate businesses.

 As a developing musician, your name is your brand.
 Unless you’re affiliated with a big band already, you’re performing as yourself.

 That means that whatever you put out there has your name on it.
 So be true to your voice and your songs.
 Even if you’re doing covers, they should be in your voice and your unique style.

-For my studio, Gene and I finally decided it was time to retire the Octave Higher East brand and continue building a studio under my own name.
+For my studio, Gene and I finally decided it was time to retire my borrowed brand and continue building a studio under my own name.

 Easier said than done.

 Life Lesson #2: When Making Big Changes, Go for the Pros